nkinesis/soen471-project/README.md

 | Notional Cost (£) | Categorical     | Time spent multiplied by notional annual cost of a pump, in pounds.
 Originally in pounds, we converted this feature from numerical to categorical.| 1                      |

 # Model evaluation
-- We divide the rows in the dataset between training (66.6%) and testing (33.3%).
-- We use hyperparameter tuning and cross-validation.
+We divide the rows in the dataset between training (66.6%) and testing (33.3%).We use hyperparameter tuning and cross-validation.
+Average f1-scores are:
+- Random forest: 0.78
+- Decision tree: 0.77
+- Boosted tree:

 # Installation
 - (TODO) For the final version of this README, we will describe our local setup so the experiments can be reproduced.